Apply for the Michigan Union Board of Representatives (MUBR) and find out!

 - Gain practical experience in the areas of policy setting, public relations, and long-term planning.

 The Board meets on the second Monday of each month at 6 p.m.
 Meetings typically last 2 hours.
 Meetings during the spring and summer terms may be called on an as needed basis.
 Committees meet bi-weekly for approximately one to two hours, with additional meetings as needed.Time Commitment:

 Experience has shown that, in order to fulfill their responsibilities, board members spend an average of roughly one hour per week on Board-related activities.
 Committee Chairs spend between one and two hours per week while the Chair and Vice Chair spend approximately four to six hours per week on Board-related affairs.
 It should be noted that these are average and that the amount of time spent on Board activities in any given week will vary with the issues being discussed.Selection Process for Student at Large Positions:

-Applications are due Tuesday, January 31, 2017.
+Applications will be accepted through 5:00pm, Wednesday, March 14, 2018.
 A selection committee made up of MUBR members will screen these applications.
 Applicants will be notified shortly thereafter as to whether or not they will be given further consideration for a position and, if so, an interview will be scheduled.
 Please check your email for potential interview requests!
-If you have any questions, please contact Caroline Richburg (firstname.lastname@example.org).
+If you have any questions, please contact Nick Schmidt (firstname.lastname@example.org).